- What is depression?

-The extract from the herb St. John's wort (Hypericum perforatum) has been used for centuries in many folk and herbal remedies.
+The extract from the herb St. John’s wort (Hypericum perforatum), a bushy, wild-growing plant with yellow flowers, has been used for centuries in many folk and herbal remedies.
 Today in Europe, it is used extensively to treat mild to moderate depression.
-In the United States, it is one of the top-selling botanical products.
+In the United States, it is a top-selling botanical product.

-St. John's wort can interact with other medications, including those used to control HIV infection.
-In 2000, the FDA issued a Public Health Advisory letter stating that the herb may interfere with certain medications used to treat heart disease, depression, seizures, certain cancers, and those used to prevent organ transplant rejection.
+Other research has shown that St. John’s wort can interact unfavorably with other drugs, including drugs used to control HIV infection.
+On February 10, 2000, the FDA issued a Public Health Advisory letter stating that the herb appears to interfere with certain drugs used to treat heart disease, depression, seizures, certain cancers, and organ transplant rejection.
 The herb also may interfere with the effectiveness of oral contraceptives.
-Consult with your doctor before taking any herbal supplement.
+Because of these and other potential interactions, people should always consult their doctors before taking any herbal supplement.

-For mild to moderate depression, psychotherapy may be the best option.
-However, for severe depression or for certain people, psychotherapy may not be enough.
-For teens, a combination of medication and psychotherapy may be the most effective approach to treating major depression and reducing the chances of it coming back.27 Another study looking at depression treatment among older adults found that people who responded to initial treatment of medication and IPT were less likely to have recurring depression if they continued their combination treatment for at least 2 years.23
+For mild to moderate depression, psychotherapy may be the best treatment option.
+However, for major depression or for certain people, psychotherapy may not be enough.
+Studies have indicated that for adolescents, a combination of medication and psychotherapy may be the most effective approach to treating major depression and reducing the likelihood for recurrence.33 Similarly, a study examining depression treatment among older adults found that patients who responded to initial treatment of medication and IPT were less likely to have recurring depression if they continued their combination treatment for at least two years.34

-For cases in which medication and/or psychotherapy does not help relieve a person's treatment-resistant depression, electroconvulsive therapy (ECT) may be useful.
-ECT, formerly known as "shock therapy," once had a bad reputation.
+For cases in which medication and/or psychotherapy does not help alleviate a person's treatment-resistant depression, electroconvulsive therapy (ECT) may be useful.
+ECT, formerly known as "shock therapy," used to have a negative reputation.
 But in recent years, it has greatly improved and can provide relief for people with severe depression who have not been able to feel better with other treatments.

-A person typically will undergo ECT several times a week, and often will need to take an antidepressant or other medication along with the ECT treatments.
-Although some people will need only a few courses of ECT, others may need maintenance ECT—usually once a week at first, then gradually decreasing to monthly treatments.
-Ongoing NIMH-supported ECT research is aimed at developing personalized maintenance ECT schedules.
+Before ECT is administered, a patient takes a muscle relaxant and is put under brief anesthesia.
+She does not consciously feel the electrical impulse that is administered.
+A person typically will undergo ECT several times a week, and often will need to take an antidepressant or mood stabilizing medication to supplement the ECT treatments and prevent relapse.
+Although some people will need only a few courses of ECT, others may need maintenance ECT, usually once a week at first, then gradually decreasing to monthly treatments for up to one year.